megagonlabs/eseBench/README.md

-# ESEPerf: Unsupervised entity set expansion
+# eseBench: Benchmarking low-resource entity set expansion methods

 Given a corpus and a seed set of entities of user-defined categories, the goal is to find more entities that have the same categories.